Smart Ways to Save Money on Gear

 As for brushes, you only need one brush (a bronze one) and it doesn’t have to be the large size.
 The smaller sized one is fine.

 If your local ski area has a public wax room, you can save a lot of money by using their wax bench.
-They might even have public irons, which is even better.
+They may even have wax irons for public use.

 Stagger Your Investments

 You don’t have to start classic and skate skiing at the same time.
 Start with one style and do it for a year or two before buying equipment for the other.
-Just learning one technique will be challenging enough.
+Learning one style is challenging enough for most new skiers.

 As for which technique is best to start with, we discuss that in Skate, Classic or Both.